intel/he-toolkit/README.md

 * The file [hekit.py](kit/hekit.py) has the logic to automatically discover the function `set_TODO-ACTION_subparser` and enable the options of the new command.

-* Generic utilities or helper functions that can be used for several commands must be in [utils](kit/utils).
+* Generic utilities or helper functions that can be used for several commands should be in [utils](kit/utils).

 ## Troubleshooting